BlakeHansen130/gesture-recognition-model/index.md

 After quantization, the mixed-precision approach balanced resource use and recognition accuracy effectively.
 INT8 quantization minimized model size, while selectively using 16-bit precision in key layers maintained feature discrimination.
 Equalization-aware quantization helped keep consistent performance across all gestures.

-On the ESP32-S3, the optimized model achieved real-time inference with moderate power consumption and efficient memory use, leveraging both internal RAM and PSRAM effectively.
-These results confirm that the optimization strategies are suitable for deploying advanced gesture recognition on resource-constrained platforms, enabling practical real-time applications.
+On the ESP32-S3, the optimized model achieved moderate power consumption and efficient memory use, leveraging both internal RAM and PSRAM effectively.
+These results confirm that the optimization strategies are suitable for deploying advanced gesture recognition on resource-constrained platforms.

 ## References